 - Keep your seatbelt securely fastened when you are in your seat.

 - Follow the safety guidelines as instructed by the flight crew.

 - Secure infants in an airline-approved infant carrier in his/her own seat.

-Slack & Davis Applies Extensive Aviation Expertise To Represent Victims of Airline Accidents and Crashes
+Slack Davis Sanger Applies Extensive Aviation Experience to Represent Victims of Airline Accidents and Crashes